 Standardization Efforts

 International standardization organizations like the International Bureau of Weights and Measures (BIPM) are constantly working to refine and harmonize measurement standards across the globe.
-These efforts aim to ensure consistency and accuracy in measurements, facilitating international trade, scientific research, and technological development.
+Now, these efforts aim to ensure consistency and accuracy in measurements, facilitating international trade, scientific research, and technological development.
 Staying abreast of these standardization efforts can help you understand the latest guidelines and best practices in volume measurement.

 The Impact of Technology on Measurement Accuracy